bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.09375in" height="3.4166666666666665in"} -->

-Now, let\'s look at nav-pills.
+Now, let&apos;s look at nav-pills.
 Here you can see that each one of the links, basically, has a different color.
-You can go in, this one is blue, the other one\'s are white.
+You can go in, this one is blue, the other one&apos;s are white.
 They all have that kind of same square look.
-The reason that this one is blue and the others aren\'t is because I\'ve added what\'s called an active class.
-This class in the first
-\<li\> says, I want to distinguish this link from the other links.
-So, let\'s make it a different color.
+The reason that this one is blue and the others aren&apos;t is because I&apos;ve added what&apos;s called an active class.
+This class in the first &lt;li&gt; says, I want to distinguish this link from the other links.
+So, let&apos;s make it a different color.
 I can play with that code and I can change it, so that instead of having this link be active Got it?
-Let\'s put it here under profile \<li\> and now I\'ve made the other one active.
-It\'s not really a big deal whether you\'re going to use pills or tabs.
-It\'s just a design decision that you want to make a little bit early on.
+Let&apos;s put it here under profile &lt;li&gt; and now I&apos;ve made the other one active.
+It&apos;s not really a big deal whether you&apos;re going to use pills or tabs.
+It&apos;s just a design decision that you want to make a little bit early on.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->